 Its flat memory holding form looks good, but might contribute to the poor performance of the cable.
 This is just my guess though as all the traditionally shaped coiled cables performed much better.

 My final solution after all the testing was to use the cable from the Rode Videomicro, thanks to its short design.
 The cable from my Sony headphones performed better but was too long for my liking.

 Lowering the camera gain diminishes the noise, but the issue is still present.
 This is seemingly an obvious thing to do but you shouldn’t have to lower the camera gain as low as 1-3 on most cameras to get a good result, so it’s a poor work around.

 It means you have next to zero wiggle room as the Rode wireless go 2 receiver gain has to be raised to -3dB or even 0dB which is its loudest setting.

-My Sony a7R III had no issues at all even when set to higher levels of gain.
+My Sony a7R III (affiliate link) had no issues at all even when set to higher levels of gain.
 This is majorly disappointing to see from Sony that their top of the line cameras are performing so poorly in the audio department.

 3. Final Cut Pro Fixes

 Using your editing software is also a viable way to eliminate the Rode wireless go 2 buzzing noise.
 I can’t speak for all editing platforms but in final cut the noise reduction worked well.

 I also found that one of the channels in the recording could be disabled and it carried a larger portion of the problematic noise, so disabling it made a noticeable difference.

 There were some things that didn’t work and some things that couldn’t be tested, but we won’t dwell on them because that’s not what anyone is here for.
 I only list them so that it may help you in knowing not to waste time testing for it.